The Vanishing Beast: Chapter Eight

 Despite the chill that passed through him at that, Henry managed a polite smile.
 “Perhaps I hide it well.”

-Lord Anghau tipped his head to one side, studying Henry, and Henry studied him back.
+Lord Anghau tipped his head to one side, studying Henry further, and this time, Henry studied him back.
 He couldn’t help but wonder how old Lord Anghau was.
 He looked to be about Henry’s age, perhaps a few years younger.
 Certainly too young to be the Lord of the House Anghau.
 Of course, looks were always deceiving with the sídhe.

 “No,” Lord Anghau said, finally.
 “I don’t think so.”

 Henry blinked, unsure what to say to that.
 At the same time, tired of being ignored, Etta wandered back over to the fireplace.
 She gave the smoldering ashes a long, hard look, and Henry watched the fire roar back to life, blazing as if it had never gone out.
-With a satisfied huff, Etta settled back on her rug, curling up near the warmth, oblivious to Henry’s shocked stare.
+With a satisfied huff, Etta settled back on her rug and curled up near the warmth, oblivious to Henry’s shocked stare.
 “I’m sorry, did she just…?”

 Lord Anghau looked from Henry to the fireplace, then smirked.
 “Have you never seen a dog use magic before?”